bower/bower.github.io/_posts/2017/2017-10-02-how-to-migrate-away-from-bower.md

 author: sheerun
 ---

-> If you came here because of "Request to xxx failed with 410" error, it's enough to [upgrade Bower](https://twitter.com/bower/status/918073147789889536)
+> If you came here because of "Request to xxx failed with 410" error, it's enough to [upgrade](https://twitter.com/bower/status/918073147789889536)

 As you might have noticed, we started recommending [Yarn](https://yarnpkg.com) as an alternative to Bower for **new** front-end projects.
 Main reasons are straightforward and written on its home page: